PaulHBartley/mkproj/README.md

 <br>

-- Install a Python virtual environment inside the folder
+- Install a Python virtual environment inside the folder.
-- Initialize the folder as a git repository
+- Initialize the folder as a git repository.
-- Connect the git repository with a remote repository
+- Connect the git repository with a remote repository.

 Having these three components in place would be a good starting point for a Python project.
 But what would be even better is if we could give our folder the extra